Mausinator08/Crit-Project-Manager/README.md

 ## Usage

+### Building and Running

 1. Once done, the project is ready to debug.
 Go to the debug menu, and select `Build and Run Server/Client Debug`.
 2. Press `F5` to start both the API and the Crit Web application.
 3. Open a browser to `http://localhost:3000/` and click Register to test creating a user/organization.
 4. Then login with that username and password, and the app can be tested.

+### DB Changes and Migrations

+If the CritDBContext changes, models change, columns even change, and etc... please run the following:

+1. To add a migration run `dotnet ef migrations add <migration-name> --project CritBusinessLogic --startup-project CritApi`.
+2. To remove (undo) the last migration run `dotnet ef migrations remove --project CritBusinessLogic --startup-project CritApi`.
+3. Running the API will automatically apply the migrations to the target database.

 ## VSCode .vscode directory and files